karlospn/mytechramblings-site-source-code/content/posts/building-an-async-http-api-with-durable-functions-and-python.md

   - InstanceId: (Optional) The unique ID of the instance.
 If you don't specify this parameter, the method uses a random ID.
   - Input: Any JSON-serializable data that should be passed as the input to the orchestrator function.

-And lastly, it builds the URL from where the client can retrieve the status and the result of a submitted job.
+And lastly, it builds the URL from where the client can retrieve the status and the result of the submitted job.

 ```python